-- And Coatlicue (say)/Tonantzin (say), the fertility goddess who gave birth to Huitzilopochtli, got her cult assimilated into the Catholic religion as Our Lady of Guadalupe in order to evangelize the Aztecs.
+- And Coatlicuenote /Tonantzinnote , the fertility goddess who gave birth to Huitzilopochtli, got her cult assimilated into the Catholic religion as Our Lady of Guadalupe in order to evangelize the Aztecs.
 It helped that the Virgin Mary got her church built nearby a hill where the Aztecs used to worship Tonantzin, as well as the supposed apparition to Saint Juan Diego with a lot of Aztec iconography involved.

-- In an example of this going somewhere no one really expected, Mictlantecuhtli's wife, Mictecacihuatl (say), is believed to have evolved over time into Santa Muerte, or "Saint Death."
+- In an example of this going somewhere no one really expected, Mictlantecuhtli's wife, Mictecacihuatlnote , is believed to have evolved over time into Santa Muerte, or "Saint Death."
 The Mexican archdiocese is not pleased with this, to say the least.

-- Human Sacrifice: The Aztecs turned this Up to Eleven.
+- Human Sacrifice: The Aztecs are infamous for this.
 Ripping out hearts of war prisoners on a massive scale was the standard fare.
 Ceremonies to bring rain required the deaths of crying children (and yes, they HAD to be crying).
 Harvest festivals involved sacrifice victims being flayed alive and their skins being worn by priests.
 The "Festival of New Fire" involved a couple being married, then thrown onto a giant bonfire.
 However, while rituals defenitely took a toll on the population (to the point that warfare was primarily based on acquiring victims), the overwhelming majority of sacrifices were simply blood letting, to the point that some gods never had casualities in their name.
 Granted, when blood letting includes piercing your genitalia, you might start to wonder if it's better than death...

 - I Have Many Names: Pretty much every god has a number of different names.
 In some cases, these come with a change of costume.